Inspect

 Key Features

-• Graph-centric risk scoring based on dependents and blast radius
+• Graph-centric risk scoring (dependents + blast radius)

-• Local execution with no LLM or API calls required for core triage
+• Runs fully local with 0 API calls for core triage

-• Optional LLM review via `inspect review` (Anthropic, OpenAI, Ollama, any OpenAI-compatible server)
+• Optional LLM review via Anthropic, OpenAI, or OpenAI-compatible servers

-• MCP server with 6 tools for AI-agent integration (inspect_triage, inspect_entity, etc.)
+• MCP server with 6 tools (inspect_triage, inspect_entity, etc.)

 • Multiple output formats: terminal, JSON, markdown